Constantin Cantacuzino (died 1877): Early life

-Bibescu's reign and 1848 Revolution

 Constantin was still a member of the Assembly following the election of 1841.
 However, on May 20, 1842, Russian commissioner Alexander Osipovich Duhamel obtained that he be deposed as Postelnic and replaced with Știrbei.
 Cantacuzino presented himself as a candidate in the princely election of December, but only managed 41 of 188 votes; the winner was Bibescu.
 Initially, Bibescu promoted him, assigning him office as an Efor of the Wallachian schools, jointly with Filipescu-Vulpea and Mihalache Ghica.
 Like his brother Grigore (who sat in the Assembly's committee for educational review), Constantin was a reactionary who objected to educational reform.
 Still present in the Assembly in 1843, he soon rallied with the anti-Bibescu opposition, blocking his legislative projects.
 He later chose to expatriate himself, although his family remained behind.
 His eldest son, Ion C. (Iancu), was married from 1846 to Maria, daughter of the numismatist and Russian spy Nicolae Mavros.
 This made Constantin in-laws with politician Ion Ghica and with the Kotzebue family.